AymanDev/AymanDev/README.md

 **Gamedev:** *Unity or Phaser/Excalibur.JS*

 ## Info ℹ️
-- 🔭 I’m currently working on *web application for gamers or collectors of some cool stuff*
+- 🔭 I’m currently working on *[Voxel Terrain](https://github.com/AymanDev/Voxel-Terrain) tool for unity*
-- 🌱 I’m currently learning *React 16.11+ and Redux, also Unity for gamedev*
+- 🌱 I’m currently learning *React 17.0+ and MobX, also Unity for gamedev*
-- 👯 I’m looking to collaborate on *discord.js*
+- 👯 I’m looking to collaborate on *the game on unity*
 - 🤔 I’m looking for help with *design or gamedev* 😅
 - 💬 Ask me about *anything*
 - 😄 Pronouns: *He/him*